craigsapp/ratioscore/doc/meantone/index.md

 <h2 data-sidebar="1/4-comma"> 1/4-comma meantone </h2>

+The 1/4-comma meantone temperament was the most commonly used meantone temperament (prior to well-temperaments).
 The perfect fifth is reduced by 1/4 of a syntonic comma so that the major third is pure (5/4) as well as its complement the minor 6th (8/5).
-Here is an example of 1/4-comma meantone by defining the notes using cents:
+Here is an example of 1/4-comma meantone by defining the chromatic notes with cents:

 {% include ratioscore.html id="qcmean" %}
 <script type="application/x-ratioscore" id="qcmean">